fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/purchase-plans/create-monthly-sip.md

 6. Guardian’s Relationship with Nominee (Mandatory & Applicable in case the Nominee is a Minor)
 7. Nominee Pan (Optional)

-On the other hand, if nominee details are not provided, ensure that all holders know that they are opting out of the nomination facility.
+On the other hand, if nominee details are not provided, ensure that all holders know that they are opting out from the nomination facility.

 - Send OTP to both Mobile number/Email address.
 This must be the mobile number/email address stored against the primary investor linked to the investment account associated with the purchase order.
 If there are multiple holders, send OTP to Mobile number/Email addresses of all holders.
 - Accept OTP from all the holders and verify the OTP and ensure that the correct OTP is entered.